 It didn’t rise to be worth over a dollar until 2011.
 But its value has exploded since then.

-During the first half of 2021, the value of Bitcoin fluctuated between $29k and close to $64k.
+During the first half of 2021, the value of Bitcoin fluctuated between $29k, and by early 2025, it surpassed $109k as investors drove digital asset adoption.

-Bitcoin’s high monetary value comes from three main factors:
+Bitcoin’s high monetary value comes from multiple factors:

-3. its limited supply of 21 million coins
+Scarcity (a limited supply of 21 million coins)

 Many copycat digital currencies also run on Proof of Work.
 But there are now a new group of cryptocurrencies adopting the next-generation technology, deemed Proof of Stake.

-Rather than winning the race to generate new coins via sheer computing power, with Proof of Stake, the miner must put up collateral.
+Rather than winning the race to generate new coins via sheer computing power, with Proof of Stake, the validator must put up collateral.
+PoS participants "stake" their coins to validate transactions and create new blocks.
 They need skin in the game to pledge money to make money.

 This is technically a fairer way to generate new coins because it levels the playing field.

-In Proof of Work, the computer solving the equation gets the new Bitcoin, but in Proof of Stake, the user or entity searching for the coin must match their search with a certain number of coins.
+In Proof of Work, the computer solving the equation gets the new Bitcoin, but in Proof of Stake, the validators are chosen based on the amount of cryptocurrency they have staked.

 Whereas in Proof of Work, the miner needs computational power to get ahead, in Proof of Stake, they need hard cash.
 Both are limiting.

-The reason Proof of Stake is proving the more popular choice is twofold:
+The reason Proof of Stake is proving the more popular choice is:

 It doesn’t require the massive amount of energy Proof of Work takes.

-Today there are three main types of cryptocurrencies.
+Today there are four main types of cryptocurrencies.

 Bitcoin we’ve described above.